Market Analysts see Antero Midstream Corporation [AM] falling to $10. Time to buy?

 (Saint-Cloud, France, March 24, 2022) – Eric Trappier, Chairman and CEO of Dassault Aviation, and Vice-Admiral Aristidis Alexopoulos, Director General of Armaments and Investments of the Greek Ministry of Defence, signed in Athens, in the presence of Mrs. Florence Parly, French Minister of the Armed Forces, and Mr. Nikolaos Panagiotopoulos, Greek Minister of National Defence, a contract for the acquisition of six additional new Rafale aircraft.

-Over the last 12 months, AM stock rose by 21.65%.
-The one-year Antero Midstream Corporation stock forecast points to a potential downside of -5.58.
-The average equity rating for AM stock is currently 3.20, trading closer to a bullish pattern in the stock market.
+The results of the trading session contributed to over 3387881 shares changing hands.
+Over the past one week, the price volatility of Antero Midstream Corporation stands at 3.53% while the volatility over the past one month is 3.27%.

-The market cap for the stock reached $5.07 billion, with 477.49 million shares outstanding and 317.49 million shares in the current float.
-Compared to the average trading volume of 3.79M shares, AM stock reached a trading volume of 2779516 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for AM stock reached $4.88 billion, with 477.49 million shares outstanding and 317.48 million shares in the current float.
+Compared to the average trading volume of 3.88M shares, AM reached a trading volume of 3387881 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Barclays have made an estimate for Antero Midstream Corporation shares, keeping their opinion on the stock as Underweight, with their previous recommendation back on March 02, 2022.
 The new note on the price target was released on May 26, 2021, representing the official price target for Antero Midstream Corporation stock.
 Previously, the target price had yet another raise to $7.50, while Goldman analysts kept a Sell rating on AM stock.